Uppies and Downies: The ball

 An Uppies and Downies ball is made from four pieces of cow leather.
 It is 20 in in circumference and weighs about 2+1/2 lb.
 Only three hand-made balls are produced every year and each is dated.

 Prizes

 The player who hails the ball gets to keep the ball and will take the ball into the Town centre for people to get photos with for donations.

 Socioeconomics

 Uppies and Downies refer to the residents of the top (East) and bottom (West) of the town, which slopes down towards the sea.
-In the modern incarnation of the game, the Downies were originally residents of the marsh and quay, a working class area of the town demolished in the early 1980s and traditionally looked down at by the more affluent top of the town, where the local petty bourgeoisie lived.
+In the modern incarnation of the game, the Downies were originally residents of the marsh and quay, a working class area of the town demolished in the early 1980s and traditionally looked down at by the more affluent top of the town.

 Safety concerns

 Due to its unpredictability, the game can spill over into the town centre.
 In the past, police have issued safety advice to visitors and local parents warning of getting caught up in the inevitable rough and physical encounter.